Introducing Lens AppIQ - App-Centric Intelligence for Modern Application Management Learn More

 Question: “Is the only way to have Envoy proxy at the edge?”

-Question: “If the main difference between Kubernetes, Ingress, and Istio Ingress is Nginx versus Envoy, why is Envoy better?”
+Question: “If the main difference between Kubernetes, Ingress, and Istio Ingress is NGINX versus Envoy, why is Envoy better?”

-Andrew Lee: “If the main difference is Nginx versus Envoy, why is Envoy better?”
-So Envoy is more featureful than Nginx.
-And it’s not as sort of blocked behind the paywall, where it’s more community-driven.
-And many of our current big companies like Google and Lyft are adopting Envoy and contributing back to its code.
-And so this is a great ecosystem to get into currently.
-So we can see that when we talked about advanced routing rules, the tracing, the metrics view that we saw in Kiali, these are all available because of Envoy’s features
+Andrew Lee: “Envoy is more feature-rich than NGINX.
+It’s not as blocked behind the paywall, it’s more community-driven.
+Many big companies like Google and Lyft are adopting Envoy and contributing back to its code.
+This is a great ecosystem to get into.
+When we talked about advanced routing rules, the tracing, the metrics view that we saw in Kiali, these are all available because of Envoy’s features

 Whereas with just pure Kubernetes, maybe that you want to, you’ll have to install some additional metrics toolsets in order to see this kind of info.
 And the same thing applies to the edge.
-If you just had Nginx, well, maybe you don’t have as much visibility and features as Envoy.
+If you just had NGINX, well, maybe you don’t have as much visibility and features as Envoy.

 Question: “Could you just use Envoy as the Ingress Controller without Istio?”